Ota Pavel: Biography

 His work as a journalist took him to the Soviet Union.
 He was also allowed to travel to Western countries, including France and Switzerland.
 In 1962 he visited the United States with the Czech football team Dukla Prague.

 During the 1964 Winter Olympics in Innsbruck he showed signs of the mental illness that would later end his official journalistic career.
-He later described the episode in his book "Jak jsem potkal ryby":
+He later described the episode in his book How I Came to Know Fish:

 "I went mad at the winter Olympics in Innsbruck.
 My brain got cloudy, as if a fog from the Alps had enveloped it.
 In that condition I came face to face with one gentleman - the Devil.
 He looked the part!
 He had hooves, fur, horns, and rotten teeth that looked hundreds of years old.
 With this figure in my mind I climbed the hills above Innsbruck and torched a farm building.
 I was convinced that only a brilliant bonfire could burn off that fog.
 As I was leading the cows and horses from the barn, the Austrian police arrived..."

 Following this he was diagnosed with bipolar disorder.
 In 1966 the effects of this disease led to his retirement and thereafter several admissions to mental hospitals for treatment.
 This difficult period in his life was also his most creative, in which he produced his strongest and most lyrical collections, including How I Came to Know Fish.

 Ota Pavel's work was focused on sports, especially fishing.
 Some of his works were adapted for the film: Zlatí úhoři (Golden Eels) (starring Vladimír Menšík) and Smrt krásných srnců.

 Two of his books, Golden Eels and How I Came to Know Fish were translated into English.

 In 1973 Ota Pavel died of a sudden heart attack caused by an unknown condition.
 He was 42 years old.
 He is buried at the New Jewish cemetery in Prague-Žižkov, next to his father.